Aerolíneas Argentinas Flight 386

-On 14 February 1992, food contaminated with cholera was distributed to the passengers on Aerolíneas Argentinas Flight 386.
+On 14 February 1992, food contaminated with cholera was distributed to the passengers on Aerolíneas Argentinas Flight 386, operated by a Boeing 747-200.
 One of the passengers died from the illness.

 Description

 On 14 February 1992, an Aerolineas Argentinas Boeing 747-287B, arrived in Los Angeles, California, United States, inbound from Ministro Pistarini International Airport, Buenos Aires, Argentina, via a scheduled stopover at Jorge Chávez International Airport, Lima, Peru.
 There were 336 passengers and 20 crew members on board the Lima–Los Angeles leg of the flight.
 Out of the 336 passengers, the United States was the final destination for 297 of them.
 Two passengers had Canada as their final destination, while 37 travelled to Japan.